 People received support from staff who knew them well and had the necessary knowledge and skills to meet their identified care and support needs.
 People and their relatives spoke positively about the service and told us they had no concerns about the care and support provided.
 People said they felt staff knew them well, they were aware of individual needs and understood the best ways to help and support them.
-One person said, "I feel the staff here are very experienced."
-Another person said, "The staff are lovely but it'd be nice if you had an attached worker - it can be difficult with different faces each time."
+One person said, "The staff do a good job and they know what they're doing."
+Another person said, "The staff here are lovely and work hard to make sure we have everything we need."
+A relative we spoke with was also positive regarding how the staff supported their family member.
+They told us, "I think they (staff) make a hard job look quite easy sometimes."